rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

-  Rust code and atomic operations which are meant to synchronize with arbitrary FFI edge cases (such as threads spawned by LD_PRELOAD unbeknownst to the Rust compiler), which in turn would enable better optimization of atomic operations in the vast majority of Rust programs.
+  Rust code and atomic operations which are meant to synchronize with arbitrary FFI edge cases (such as threads spawned by LD_PRELOAD unbeknownst to the Rust compiler), which in turn would enable better optimization of atomic operations in the vast majority of Rust programs, as will be further discussed in the Unresolved Questions section.

 # Reference-level explanation